 The healing process can take anywhere between four to 12 months depending on the health of your jaw.
 People who undergo a sinus lift surgery have a better chance of a successful dental implant surgery.

 What Happens After a Sinus Lift?

 A sinus lift procedure is a simple and safe procedure.
 However, like all surgeries, it carries some risks.
 If you experience increased pain and bleeding about three days after the procedure or you develop a fever, this may be a sign of a complication or an infection.
-In this case, we recommend that you get an urgent appointment with us at Mountain State Oral and Facial Surgery so that we can treat you.
 However, the chances of these complications are minimal.